dovi20/pamonim/README.md

-# Coming Soon - React Application
+# Pamonim - React Application

 A beautiful, responsive "Coming Soon" page built with React and Vite.